-10.8.1 Finished floor elevations shall be constructed at a level 1 foot or greater than the 100 year flood level.
-Buildings located in "Special Flood Hazard Areas" shall meet the requirements of the Federal Emergency Management Agency and related regulations as referenced in Section 10.6.8.1 above.
-Unless greater finished floor elevations have been specified within an approved drainage master plan, floor slab elevations shall be constructed a minimum of 18 inches above the centerline elevation of adjacent roadways on lots one acre or less in size.
-In all cases, the 100 year flood elevation as established by the Federal Emergency Management Agency shall be the controlling minimum elevation.
+10.8.1.
+Finished floor elevations shall be constructed at a level one (1) foot or greater than the 100year flood level.
+Buildings located in special flood hazard areas shall meet the requirements of the federal emergency management agency and related regulations as referenced in Section 10.6.8.1 above.
+Unless greater finished floor elevations have been specified within an approved drainage master plan, floor slab elevations shall be constructed a minimum of eighteen (18) inches above the centerline elevation of adjacent roadways on lots one (1) acre or less in size.
+In all cases, the 100-year flood elevation as established by the federal emergency management agency shall be the controlling minimum elevation.
+The minimum floor elevations shall be as specified in the engineering plans and the maximum floor elevation shall not exceed six (6) inches more than specified in the engineering plans.
+The utilization of stem wall construction may be approved via a lot specific grading plan submitted with a building permit application and reviewed by Engineering Services.
+Prior to the issuance of a Certificate of Occupancy, the County's Engineering Services Department shall inspect site grading and, if properly constructed, provide the Building Official written confirmation the site work has been completed as permitted.
+An inspection fee will be set by the Board County Commissioners via Resolution.

-10.8.2 Fill may be placed within the horizontal limits of the area defined by the building foundation and up to 5 feet outside the building foundation under the authority of the building permit issued.
-If fill is to be placed outside of the building foundation plus 5 feet, or within 10 feet of a property line, a lot grading plan shall be required depicting the existing and proposed conditions prior to any filling activities unless otherwise approved by the Public Works Department.
+10.8.2.
+Fill may be placed within the horizontal limits of the area defined by the building foundation and up to five (5) feet outside the building foundation under the authority of the building permit issued.
+If fill is to be placed outside of the building foundation plus five (5) feet, or within ten (10) feet of a property line, a lot grading plan shall be required depicting the existing and proposed conditions prior to any filling activities unless otherwise approved by the Public Works Department.
 This requirement shall also include fill associated with raised septic systems.
 Additionally, a lot grading plan is required for any fill work that changes the existing or natural stormwater drainage patterns and causes off-site impacts.
 The lot grading plan is required regardless of whether the fill work is associated with a building permit.
-At a minimum, the lot grading plan shall be drawn to a scale of 1 inch equals 50 feet or larger and shall include the following information:
+At a minimum, the lot grading plan shall be drawn to a scale of one (1) inch equals fifty (50) feet or larger and shall include the following information:

-- a.
-Property boundary lines; - b.
-Existing drainage patterns on the site including points of entry of off-site drainage contributing areas, points of exit of stormwater runoff and if necessary, existing elevations and/or elevation contours; - c.
+a.
+Property boundary lines;

+Existing drainage patterns on the site including points of entry of off-site drainage contributing areas, points of exit of stormwater runoff and if necessary, existing elevations and/or elevation contours;

+- c.
 Proposed limits of filling and grading of the site including fill depth, slopes, floor elevations, and if necessary, final elevations and/or elevation contours of the site; - d.
 Location of swales and drains to convey stormwater runoff from the site and any off-site contributing drainage areas to an appropriate point of disposal without unreasonably impacting adjacent and downstream properties; - e.
 Any other pertinent information as may be required by the Public Works Department as appropriate for responsible evaluation of the grading plan.